choudharydhruv/deepRL-projects-udacity/project2_continous_control/README.md

 ##### Evaluation

-Finally we plot two curves:
+Finally we plot the  reward curves:

-1. On-policy average reward for 2 algorithms
+On-policy average reward for 2 algorithms

     a) DDPG with single agent

     b) DDPG with multiple agents

-2. Off policy average reward over 100 episodes

 For the final evaluation report please look at the [Report]